Skip to content

 1. Parc du Heyritz (Heyritz Park):

-This public park is located near the civil hospital and the Place de l’Étoile.
+This public park is near the civil hospital and the Place de l’Étoile.
 In 2010, the city of Strasbourg decided to turn the old wild green spaces around the hospital into a park and the park was inaugurated in 2014.
 The park has a water mirror fountain, a playground and an apparatus area.

 8. Bibliothèque nationale de France (The National and University Library):

-The present day library building was opened in 1895, after the destruction of the municipal library and the city’s archives during the Siege of Strasbourg.
-The German Empire founded this library in June 1872 and the library’s collection grew speedily due to donations from all over Europe and the United States.
+The present-day library building was opened in 1895 after the destruction of the municipal library and the city’s archives during the Siege of Strasbourg.
+The German Empire founded this library in June 1872, and the library’s collection grew speedily due to donations from all over Europe and the United States.

 1. André-Malraux Media Library: